yoo2001818/linsql/DESIGN.md

 TODO: How do we handle OR?

 ### Calculate cost of table retrieval
 We finally know how to fetch individual table at this stage.
-Use indices / or just scan the whole table.
+Use indexes / or just scan the whole table.
+However, linsql doesn't provideany indexes, it'd always be full table scan, so basically all table's retriveval cost will be same - O(n).

 ### Calculate cost between tables
+Judguing by table's predicates and sorted state, we can perform either merge join or hash join.
+Nested join and cross join should be avoided if possible since linsql lacks indexes.

+Hash join can be performed if all predicates use '='.
+Merge join can be performed if all predicates use '=', and both tables are sorted in right order.

+If none are possible, we should resort to cross join.
+This shouldn't really happen since only one '=' is required to perform hash or merge join - other predicates can be checked later.

+If left / right join is specified, the join can be 'one-way' - the other way around is prohibitively expensive.
+This applies for hash join.

 ### Getting optimal join path
+After costs are estimated, choose the best table join path.
+This might be done by constructing minimum spanning tree, and choosing best starting table (which has minimum cost of starting).

+However, since linsql lacks indexes, full table retrieval is always performed.
+So just picking any table would be fine though.

 ### Constructing physical iterators
+After generating join path and table retrieval information, we can finally construct physical iterators and start retrieving data.